diana-alamari/DH110-21/a03/readme.md

 The user research approach collects information on what resources are most significant to creatives/enthusiasts, as well as how they would look for them.
 The challenges in designing the app's concept lie in the multiple ideas I have for implementing beneficial features of the app.
 Transferring concepts into actual interactive app features will be more difficult because of this.
 I want to make sure that target users will benefit from efficient Hawaii resources implemented into the app, but I also want the interface to be simple.
 With contextual inquiry, I will be able to see what key features are valuable by actual prospective target users, in order to narrow down ideas for the app's features.

-I interviewed a target user participant to get their feedback on two main questions:
+I interviewed a target user participant to evaluate their interests/relevance to my Hawaii creative resource app's concept.
+I then had them perform two main tasks that may be useful for the app: